 The majority of housing in Spokane was constructed prior to 1980.
 Many of these older units, particularly those that have not received regular maintenance, are in need of repair and, in some cases, are in significantly deteriorated condition.
 While not universally applicable, certain areas with higher concentrations of physical housing issues correspond with regions of lower-income populations, as outlined below.
-A targeted housing rehabilitation program in these areas could greatly enhance housing quality, ensuring that it meets community standards for safety and energy efficiency.
+A targeted housing rehabilitation program in census tracks with high numbers of low-to-moderate income households and homes built before 1980 could greatly enhance housing quality, ensuring that it meets community standards for safety and energy efficiency.